d2l-ai/d2l-en/chapter_optimization/convexity.md

 Such sets are convex.
 Let us prove this quickly.
 Remember that for any $x, x' \in S_b$ we need to show that $\lambda x + (1-\lambda) x' \in S_b$ as long as $\lambda \in [0,1]$.
 But this follows directly from the definition of convexity since $f(\lambda x + (1-\lambda) x') \leq \lambda f(x) + (1-\lambda) f(x') \leq b$.

 Have a look at the function $f(x,y) = 0.5 x^2 + \cos(2 \pi y)$ below.
 It is clearly nonconvex.
 The level sets are correspondingly nonconvex.
-In fact, they're typically composed of disjoint sets.
+In fact, they are typically composed of disjoint sets.

 ```{.python .input}
 x, y = np.meshgrid(np.linspace(-1, 1, 101), np.linspace(-1, 1, 101), indexing='ij')